huawenbo/GGOT/README.md

+# GGOT: Uncovering critical transitions and molecule mechanisms in disease progressions using Gaussian graphical optimal transport

-# GGOT: Detecting Disease Critical Transitions Using Gaussian Graphical Optimal Transport Embedded With Protein Interaction Networks.
+Detecting Disease Critical Transitions Using Gaussian Graphical Optimal Transport Embedded With Protein Interaction Networks.

 This repository contains our proposed methods *Gaussian Graphical Optimal Transport* (GGOT) for detecting critical transitions and identifying trigger molecules of diseases, the corresponding pre-processed diseases datasets from TCGA and GEO databases, and pre-processed Protein-Protein Interaction (PPI) Networks of the Human and Mouse Genomes.